AlexanderChen0/PearsonCopy/README.md

-# Imagineek - An edTech teaching company
+# Pearson Copy - Format and copy the Pearson website using HTML and CSS